hjespers/teslams/README.md

 <img src=http://farm9.staticflickr.com/8241/8526534730_75643b3247_c.jpg>

-A sample application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from the Tesla Model S.
+A sample application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from the Tesla.
 A valid teslamotors.com login and password is required and must be provided on the command line options.

 By default the output goes to a file called "streaming.out" which can also be changed with command line options.
 Each time you run the program you will over-write the output file so copy old log data or specify a different output file before running the application a second time.

 Data can be stored in MongoDB using the --db flag.
-This requires that you separately download, install, and start mongodb on your local host (see http://www.mongodb.org/downloads or https://docs.docker.com/samples/library/mongo/).
+This requires that you separately download, install, and start mongodb on your local host (see https://www.mongodb.org/downloads or https://docs.docker.com/samples/library/mongo/).

 To execute run:

 	streaming -u <username> -p <password>

-For help run :
+For help run:

 	streaming --help